Old-Fashioned Chivalrous Romance 101 – A Guide

 - May include archetypal elements of fairy tales

 - Is typically a romance of restraint.
-Typically PG-13 like content or below minus a few artistic and/or genre interest exceptions.
+So, less explicit content minus a few artistic and/or genre interest exceptions.
 See our ABOUT and the QUESTIONS below for more details on this.
-However, just because something is PG or PG-13 doesn’t mean we automatically cover it.

 - While we love good, old-fashioned chivalrous romance, we have put a modern twist on it.
 We celebrate and appreciate equality and diversity.